-- 1. Change the interim California Performance Standards to the USCG ballast water discharge standards set forth in 33 CFR section 151.2030 with the associated implementation schedule; AND - 2.
+- 1. Change the interim California Performance Standards to the USCG ballast water discharge standards set forth in Title 33 Code of Federal Regulations section 151.2030 with the associated implementation schedule; AND - 2.
 Preserve the Commission's authority to adopt regulations that will require vessels that use a BWMS to also exchange ballast water prior to discharge.